 How it works: As Schwartz explains it, quantum is “a completely different form of computing.”

-- “Due to superpositioning and quantum entanglement, quantum can look at all possibilities at once and come back with an answer very quickly,” she said, in a way that classic computers just can’t match.
+- “Due to superpositioning and quantum entanglement, quantum can look at all possibilities at once and come back with an answer very quickly,” she added.

 - However, some of the best solutions are a product of both classic computers and quantum, an option known as “hybrid” applications.
 For example, Davidson Technologies collaborated with D-Wave to create a hybrid solution that produced the aforementioned 67 million scenarios in 13 seconds.